 A minor in accounting requires the completion of 15 credits of coursework in Accounting.
-Any ACCT courses may apply.
-Courses may not duplicate those used to satisfy requirements for the major.
+Any ACCT courses apply.
+Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
 At least 9 credits must be earned in upper-level courses (numbered 300 or above).
 Prerequisites apply for all courses.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 67-69.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 67-71.